 IP Organisation - a customer's Internet Service Provider.

-Distance from city to IP address (km) - the estimated distance between the city a customer specified in the Billing details on checkout and the real customer location
+Distance from city to IP address (km) - the estimated distance between the city a customer specified in the Billing details on checkout and the actual customer location.

-Proxy score - in case the value is 0.00 a customer didn’t use proxy to place an order.
-In case the value differs from 0.00 a proxy was used.
-Using proxy is considered malicious.
+Proxy score - If the value is 0.00, a customer didn't use a proxy to place an order.
+In case the value differs from 0.00, a proxy was used.
+Using a proxy is considered malicious.

-Spam score - in case the value is 0.00 the email a customer registered when placing an order was not registered as a spam email.
+Spam score - If the value is 0.00, the email a customer registered when placing an order was not registered as a spam email.
 If the value differs, the email was compromised.